How to Evict a Tenant in North Carolina

 Where to File a Summons and Complaint

 The landlord will initiate court proceedings by filing eviction papers in the appropriate small claims court or district court.
 The landlord should file the papers in the same county where the rental property is located.
-Small claims courts in North Carolina are appropriate venues for actions in which the damages sought do not exceed $5,000.
-A landlord who claims that a tenant owes more than $5,000 should file the eviction papers in district court.
+Small claims courts in North Carolina are appropriate venues for actions in which the damages sought do not exceed $10,000.
+This amount may be different in some counties.
+A landlord who claims that a tenant owes more than $10,000 should file the eviction papers in district court.

 Contents of a Complaint in North Carolina